syntaxseed/environmentresources/README.md

 ## Licence

-This information is made freely available under no licence.
+This information is made freely available under the MIT licence.
+See LICENSE file.
 Various settings and configuration files may have licenses under their respective softwares.